 3. Quartz Is Made of Completely Synthetic Materials

 The ideal proportion of natural and synthetic materials used to fabricate quartz slabs is about 90/10.
-The amount of silicon dioxide coming from natural stone can be as high as 93 percent, and the rest of the materials are advanced resins and pigments.
+The amount of silicon dioxide coming from natural quartz can be as high as 93 percent, and the rest of the materials are advanced resins and pigments.
 Lower quality slabs made for prefabricated kitchen and bathroom counters may feature quartz content as low as 88 percent, but anything lower won’t provide the cohesiveness necessary to make slabs that resemble natural stone.
 It’s simply not true that quartz countertops can be made with 100 percent synthetic materials.

 4. Quartz and Corian Are Interchangeable Terms